jessebuckmann/sample_preparation_module/projects/Stabilization_by_Mark_and_Stijn/feedback/fromPeers.md

 3. How helpful is the documentation for reproducing the measurement?

 *Not very helpful.
-The mention what they measured but not how.*
+They mention what they measured but not how.
+They also didn't mention where they got the setup.*

 4. Did you get stuck at some point?
 What extra help did you need to proceed?

-*Yes, we got stuck in the first 15 minutes.
+*Yes, we already got stuck in the first 15 minutes.
 First we had to ask where the components were.
-They didn't mention they borrowed most of their materials, and thus were not availlable to us.
+They didn't mention they borrowed most of their materials, so these were not availlable to us.
 We came to the decision that we only wanted to test the accelerometer, but when we tried this we found out that there was no ready code in their project folder.
 We eventually needed their assistence and their computer to test the arduino accelerometer.*

 5. Are you guided to reproduce previous measurements?
 How easily could you navigate through the project documentation?

 *First of all, most of the essential components were missing.
 After communication we found out these components were borrowed from a staff member and were not availlable in short term.
 The only thing that was accesible was the arduino with the accelerometer, which was not used for their own experiment.
+They used a different accelerometer for their measurements that had to be returned quickly.
 When trying to get the arduino working, we found out there was no code in their project folder.
 They did reference a library but did not mention which files of the library they used.
 They did not give any instructions on how they got the arduino working.
 In the end we used one of their laptops to test the accelerometer.
 The project documentation was badly organised.
 Important documents were not easily accesible.
 The instruction on how to use the setup and the code were missing.*